R&B Music of 1980s and 1990s

 12. Bell Biv Devoe

-Despite having one prominent album in the classic Poison, which featured one of the top songs of the 1990s “Poison”, Bell Biv Devoe transformed the rhythm and blues culture.
+Despite having one prominent album in the classic masterpiece of Poison, which featured one of the top songs of the 1990s “Poison”, Bell Biv Devoe transformed the rhythm and blues culture.

 13. Tevin Campbell.

 No artists was as loved as Tevin Campbell during the early 1990s.
-While his most notable song was “Can We Talk”, Tevin Campbell’s short career produced two platinum selling albums, T.E.V.I.N. and I’m Ready, and a handful of hits.
+While his most notable song was “Can We Talk”, Tevin Campbell’s short career produced two platinum selling albums, T.E.V.I.N. and I’m Ready, and a handful of hit songs.

 14. Johnny Gill

 Another former member of New Edition, Johnny Gill has a had a very long career.
-Debuting during the early 1980s, not until the 1990s would Johnny Gill reach success with his Motown release, the self-titled Johnny Gill, known for “My, My, My” and “Rub You the Right Way”.
+Debuting during the early 1980s, not until the 1990s would Johnny Gill reach success with his Motown release, the self-titled Johnny Gill, while becoming known for top songs like “My, My, My” and “Rub You the Right Way”.

 15. Montell Jordan